Filecoin Features: Block Rewards

 The Filecoin network is intended to provide reliable and useful storage to clients.
 On a traditional proof-of-work blockchain miners are free to go offline whenever they choose to do so.
 They cease to earn block rewards in this case but are otherwise unaffected.
 Filecoin miners, by contrast, must provide ongoing storage services to their clients based on their contractual agreement.
 If a Filecoin miner were to go offline while under contract with a client, it would damage the value of the service for the client and impair the health and reputation of the network.

-To incentivize stable service from miners, the Filecoin network requires miners to commit their block rewards as collateral.
+To incentivize stable service from miners, the Filecoin network requires miners to commit a portion of their block rewards as collateral.
 If a miner prematurely terminates the contract or goes offline, the miner will be penalized and the collateral will be burned in a process called “slashing.”
 In this way, the Filecoin protocol uses block rewards not only to incentivize miners to store data in the first place but to do so in a lasting way and uphold their promises to the client and the network.

 Storage clients have the power to share the product and offering of the Filecoin network because miners are incentivized to meet client’s needs.
 It’s also in the best interest of storage miners to meet demand and build applications and tooling on top of Filecoin to better serve client needs.